tarunbisht-24/xenonstack-assignment/Task2/README.md

 # Your Website

-This is a simple website with a responsive design, login/logout functionality, and a contact form.
+This is a simple travel website with a responsive design, login/logout functionality and a contact form.

 ## Features